 Drawing on topical news and social debate, Paul's background in Sociology and his Christian faith, this work tries to come to terms with a world of great opportunity and yet great suffering, a place where even one’s best intentions can become distorted, or diluted by more pressing local activity.

-Current exhibits include work on famine, refugees, homelessness, old age, sexuality, fatherhood, our capacity for violence, child abuse, the Beatitudes, the Trinity, the ten commandments, and faith, hope & love.
+Current exhibits include work on persecution, famine, refugees, homelessness, old age, sexuality, fatherhood, our capacity for violence, child abuse, the Beatitudes, the Trinity, the ten commandments, and faith, hope & love.
 The Holy Ground Project, for instance, is a large installation made from a collection of shoes and stories from believers from all around the world.
 A series of more celebratory abstract paintings and sculptures balance this work with a visual feast of pattern, colour and movement.
 These aim to express the joyful playfulness of creation and cause the viewer to be glad to be alive.

 The range of work is made from materials including wood, stone, latex, collage, paint, wax, and found or commercially manufactured objects.
 Paul paints mostly in acrylic.